ZeroMQ and Brief Comparison to BSD Sockets

 Data is transferred in “messages”, relieving the user of worrying about low-level details.

 ZeroMQ provides “sockets” for communication — the same term as used in BSD sockets.
-However, ZeroMQ sockets are faster, more powerful, and generalized.
-They can run on top of BSD sockets, PGM (reliable multicast), inter-process communication (IPC), or inter-thread communication (ITC).
+However, ZeroMQ sockets are a higher-level concept.
+They are more powerful and generalized, and can be faster.

 ZeroMQ sockets support many-to-many connections between endpoints.